This topic describes how to create an ACK managed cluster for heterogeneous computing in the Container Service for Kubernetes (ACK) console.

 Log Collection for Control Plane Components

 If you select Enable, the logs of control plane components are collected to the specified Log Service project that belongs to the current account.
-For more information, see Collect the logs of control plane components in a managed Kubernetes cluster.
+For more information, see Collect the logs of control plane components in ACK Pro clusters.

-Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Service (AGS).Note To use this feature, submit a ticket.
+Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Service (AGS).Note To use this feature, submit a ticket to apply to be added to a whitelist.

 - If you select this check box, the system automatically installs the AGS workflow plug-in when the system creates the cluster.